 Worst Trip and Overload

 Within this scenario, the most severe event is a fault at substation X busbar, which leads to the overloading of multiple circuits beyond their 20-minute ratings.
 Generator effectiveness in this context points to a thermal constraint.
-The recommended post-fault action involves reducing the QB taps by six positions at substation Y and implementing an approximate 400MW reduction at substation X, with additional balancing provided by plants located on the other end of the transmission network.
+The recommended post-fault action involves reducing the QB taps by six positions at substation Y and implementing an approximate 400MW reduction of generationat substation X, with additional balancing provided by plants located on the other end of the transmission network.
 These measures are intended to restore the three overloaded circuits to their post-fault continuous rating.

 Observations and Conclusions

-Effectiveness analysis indicates that the busbar fault at substation X becomes the most critical, causing overloads on the surrounding circuit when the machine A is offline.
-Conversely, if the machine A is operational, a fault on the double circuit close to substation X results in a comparable worst-case scenario.
+After the analysis in this case study the post fault measures applied indicate that the busbar fault at substation X becomes the most critical, causing overloads on the surrounding circuit when the machine A is offline.
+Conversely, if the machine A is operational, a fault on the double circuit in the proximity to substation X results in a comparable worst-case scenario.
 Therefore, when the machine A is not running, higher operational limits can be achieved by ignoring busbar trips.

+For this scenario, the application of the Scottish approach—ignoring busbar trips—results in an estimated improvement of approximately 500MW in system limits, with a further benefit of removing the requirement to bid off400MW of generation.
+The fault rate of a busbar/mesh corner occurring on the network is 0.29% per year (FRCR Report 2025).

+References:

+Frequency Risk and Control Report (FRCR) | National Energy System Operator

+NESO, National Access Policies, Case Study Repository, NAP Team, Case Study 2, Ignoring Bar Trips on a Specific Location, July 2024, Confidential, consulted for the purposes of this proposal only.

+NESO, National Access Policies, Case Study Repository, NAP Team, Case Study 1, Ignoring DC Trips on a Specific Location, July 2024, Confidential, consulted for the purposes of this proposal only.

+Security and Quality of Supply Standard (SQSS) | National Energy System Operator